 In order to prove a landlord or property owner’s negligence, the slip and fall plaintiff’s lawyer must have a solid strategy to obtain such evidence.

-Many fall down cases will depend on whether the owner has a documented floor safety plan or protocol.
+Success of a fall down lawsuit in Philadelphia will depend on whether the business owner had a documented floor safety plan or protocol.
 Most defendants in slip and fall cases simply do not have such plans.

 Most plans consist of having all employees be on the look out for any hazardous conditions.
 Such a “plan” is really no plan at all.